 Today over 98% of hydrogen production globally is from fossil fuels which has significant GHG impacts.
 The production of hydrogen without emissions is gaining attention globally.

 The MIHG technology can be used to make low-cost hydrogen with low-emissions.
 The graph below provides estimates of levelized cost of hydrogen production from a range of technologies.
 Wildfire Energy's MIHG technology is forecast to have one of the lowest levelized costs of hydrogen production.

 The lifecycle GHG emissions of producing hydrogen using the MIHG technology depend on the feedstock being processed.
-If the feedstock is biogenic then the lifecycle emissions are comparable with green hydrogen production using solar and wind and electrolysis.
+If using putrescible waste the net emissions are negative due to avoided landfill gas emissions.
+If using biomass the net emissions are comparable with green hydrogen production using solar and wind and electrolysis.